roni-c-dev/ticket-booking/cinema-tickets-javascript/README.md

 And test using browser on port 5020, or amend the cURL requests given above to use port 5020

-Returns InvalidPurchaseException for:
+Throws InvalidPurchaseException for:
  - request to book tickets for an invalid account number (including zero and negative integers)
  - request to book tickets without an adult
  - request to book more than 20 tickets in 1 transaction
  - booking requests containing a number of infants more than available adult laps
  - Failure in calls to external payment or seat reservation services

-Returns TypeError for:
+Throws TypeError for:
  - incorrectly formed number of tickets (not an integer)
  - incorrectly formed number of seats (not an integer)